 I received my first license (WN9IVI) in 1963 while I was in the 9th grade at Nicolet High School in Milwaukee, Wisconsin.
 After several failed attempts to copy 13 WPM in front of an FCC examiner, I finally earned my General class license in the spring of 1964.
 At that time, I operated using a Globe Scout Deluxe (75 watts Xtal controlled) and a Hallicrafters SX-110.

 After college at the University of Wisconsin - Eau Claire, I began my professional life as a high school teacher in Slinger, Wisconsin where I married Alane Donay.
-That tolerant lady has put up with my hamming for 37 years.
+That tolerant lady has put up with my hamming for42 years.
 In 1972 I took a group of Slinger High School students to Chicago to take their General exams and they challenged me to earn my Amateur Extra.
-With my students watching I couldn't afford to blow the code talk about motivation.
+With my students watching, I couldn't afford to blow the code; talk about motivation.
 In those days I was using a Drake R4-B and Hallicrafters HT-37.

 North Dakota winters can be a little chilly.
 So far the nastiest we've had included temperatures at minus 48 degrees F with winds gusting to 75 MPH.
 That kind of weather is tough on equipment and I am usually off the air in the summer repairing damage from the previous winter and spring.

 My QSL shows the quad and our shot NE to Europe in the fall of 1996.
 The picture at Matt's QRZ site (KI0NH) looks west and shows the Quad in the winter in the same year.
 I try to post my logs to LOTW and Eqsl.cc on a regular basis and I also QSL 100% via the Buro.
 If you need your QSL card more quickly than "via the Buro," just send your QSL card to my QRZ.com address.
 No SASE, IRC, or Green Stamps are needed.

 This user has no active logs